Introduction

 Tips for Hiring

-- Check References: Ask for references and contact them to inquire about the contractor's quality of work and reliability.
+- Read Reviews and Check References: Look for reputable companies with positive customer feedback.
+Ask for references and contact them to inquire about their experience with the contractor.